The need to get caffeine out of your system can come fast and unexpectedly.

 L-Theanine is an amino acid naturally in tea and is found to balance the effects of caffeine when you take them together.

 L-Theanine increases GABA which essentially makes the neurons in your brain fire at a slower rate.

 It also increases alpha brain wave activity which is very high during REM sleep and deep states of mental relaxation and concentration.

 This effect of stopping the excess neuronal firing is very calming and great for reducing the side effects of excess caffeine.

 Caffeine and L-Theanine are also considered two of the most popular and effective nootropics — also known as smart drugs.

 The best way to get caffeine out of your system faster is to plan ahead and just be aware of what you are putting in your body.
 This can greatly reduce the risk of the negative effects of caffeine.

 Older individuals and those who are obese need to pay more attention to their caffeine consumption as their metabolism typically are slower.

 Pay attention to the amount of caffeine you are consuming and know what amount is safe.

-	Remember you can build a caffeine tolerance, so don’t overconsume caffeine to compensate for the lessen effects of caffeine.
+Remember, you can build a caffeine tolerance, so don’t overconsume caffeine to compensate for the lessened effects of caffeine.